GeethaRavikkumar/Salary_Prediction_fresh_graduates/README.md

 Python programing using Regression methods like Linear, KNN, LASSO and Decision Trees to predict CTC for a freshly graduated candidate from the University also tried boosting the model using Gradient Boosting/ Ada Boosting.

+Also Done PCA for the dimension reduction to effectively predict the underlying data patterns using principal components.

 # Intial Analysis :

 Found missing values in the dataset in the Recruitment Assessment data and Participant information data